vivektripathi07/Database-Learnings/Foundations of Data Systems/Reliablity Scalablity and Maintainabilty.md

 Humans can make errors is very obvious and we cant go around it as making error is a way of creating a good and reliable system.

 And reducing those errors is what I am learning.

+### Scalabity :

+If a system is working a reliable fashion now doesn't mean it would work in the same manner once load on the system is increased.
+One of the common reason for an application's downfall is it inablity to perform once the concurrent user increases, hence **Scalabilty** is very important aspect of designing a database.

+*Scalability is the a system's ability to cope with the increased load.*.

+Now lets talk what exactly load means :

+Load isn't a specific number but an umbrella term which may depend upon the context or scope of the project which depends on load parameter.
+    It can be :

+    1. Request per/sec to a web server.
+    2. Ratio of read/write in a database.
+    3. Number of active users in a chat room.
+    4. Hit rate on a cache.
+    5. OR SOMETHING ELSE...

+Now lets describe what *performance* means:

+Performance is the measure of how quickly and effectively a system operates.
+Caching, indexing, and query optimization are just a few of the performance-enhancing features that must be included in the architecture.

+Performance in software architechture refers to responsiveness of a software system in deleviring its intended functionality, processing requests and providing smooth user experience.